-The use of this type of antenna introduces a loss of at least 3 dB compared to a circularly polarized (CP) antenna.
-Having a spherical gain response instead of a hemispherical gain response can aggravate multipath behaviour and create poor position accuracy.
+Using this type of antenna introduces at least 3 dB of loss compared to a circularly polarized (CP) antenna.
+Having a spherical gain response instead of a hemispherical gain response can aggravate the multipath behaviour and create poor position accuracy.